 Another tactic that can be considered a form of identity disclosure involves sending a letter or other notification to the addresses of registered owners of vehicles suspected of being used to solicit prostitution, alerting owners that their vehicle was seen in an area known for prostitution, or was used to interact with prostituted persons.
 Alternatively, notification may be sent to the home addresses of sex buyers arrested in reverse stings.
 The letters usually include warnings citing health risks for sex buyers, their spouses and other partners, and the harm of commercial sex to communities and survivors.
-The use of “Dear John” letters or messages intended to alert those living with known or suspected sex buyers is relatively rare, with just 101 cities and counties known to have ever employed this tactic.
+The use of “Dear John” letters or messages intended to alert those living with known or suspected sex buyers is relatively rare, with less than 100 cities and counties known to have ever employed this tactic.
 Information about that approach is presented on the webpage for the tactic, “Letters.”

 City Council Motion Authorizing Public Identification of Arrested Sex Buyers